On this page

 Step 4

-Apply for visa.
+Apply for a visa.

 It is important to note that although students have received a conditional CoE, they have not yet formally met QUT’s entry requirements and will not be able to enrol or access QUT facilities until International Admissions receives the final academic documents.
-Therefore, they will have no QUT services and cannot enrol until International Admissions receives the documents, and the requirements are met.

 QUT representatives will need to have a process in place to follow up with students to ensure the final academic documents are sent to QUT as per the agreed date.
 If the entry requirements are not met, the QUT offer will be withdrawn, and the applicant’s CoE will be cancelled.